 The Evolutionary Perspective of Anger

 Because our brains have not evolved to distinguish between real physical threats and minor annoyances, anger can sometimes feel disproportionate to the situation.
-Recognizing this evolutionary tendency allows individuals to regulate their emotions more effectively.
+Recognizing this evolutionary tendency allows individuals to regulate their intense emotions and the psychache that follows unmanaged anger more effectively.

 The Physiology of Anger: Why It Feels Overwhelming

 Anger causes physiological changes, such as shallow breathing, muscle tension, and slowed digestion.
 Once activated, this response can take 30 to 60 minutes to fully return to baseline.
-During this time, small frustrations may feel much larger than they are, which is why calming techniques are crucial for resetting the nervous system.
+During this time, small frustrations may feel much larger than they are, which is why calming techniques are crucial for resetting the nine signs of nervous system dysregulation.

 The Role of Neuroplasticity in Managing Anger

 One of the most promising discoveries in neuroscience is neuroplasticity, the brain’s ability to rewire itself in response to repeated experiences.
-When managing anger, neuroplasticity allows us to train our brains to respond differently to emotional triggers.
+When managing anger, neuroplasticity allows us to train our brains to respond differently to emotional triggers and processing them through neuroplasticity triggers.

 Each time we successfully use a calming strategy instead of reacting impulsively, we strengthen neural pathways that promote self-control.
 Over time, these pathways become more dominant, making emotional regulation a natural response rather than an effortful one.

-Research has shown that individuals who practice mindfulness, cognitive reappraisal, and relaxation techniques regularly develop greater connectivity between the amygdala and the prefrontal cortex, allowing them to manage anger more effectively.
+Research by Fabiansson et al. 2012 showed that individuals who practice intentional awareness, cognitive reappraisal, and relaxation techniques regularly develop greater connectivity between the amygdala and the how brain regions shape cognitive biases, allowing them to manage anger more effectively.

 The Impact of Lifestyle Factors on Managing Anger